TheLazyLemur/simple-expense/README.md

 - [Migrate](https://github.com/golang-migrate/migrate) is used for database migrations
 - [Sqlc](https://github.com/kyleconroy/sqlc) is used for generating the database access layer
+- [Mage](https://magefile.org/) is used for building, running and testing the application

 ## Getting started